idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 ### Solid Input Files

-The solid phase is again solved with the MOOSE heat conduction module, with the mesh generated with Cubit as described in [#solid_mesh].
+The solid phase is again solved with the MOOSE heat conduction module.
 The input file is largely the same as the conduction case, except that now the gap radiation heat flux between blocks is included with a [ThermalContact](https://mooseframework.inl.gov/source/actions/ThermalContactAction.html) action.